espsrc/spsrc_user_docs/docs/howto.md

 ```bash
 singularity exec --bind /home/user/data:/mycontainerfolder --cleanenv --home $PWD /spsrc/software/containers/casa_1.7.0.sif python /mycontainerfolder/myscript.py
 ```
-You will execute `python /mycontainerfolder/myscript.py` that corresponds to the execution of the script located in your machine it `/home/user/data/`
+You will execute `python /mycontainerfolder/myscript.py` that corresponds to the execution of the script located in your machine in `/home/user/data/`.
 Note that you are calling/running the script `myscript.py` from inside the container, so the paths are related to the container.